 Stack Toilet Paper in a Basket

-Use a Free Standing Cabinet for Linen Storage
+Use a Freestanding Cabinet for Linen Storage

 Use Clear Bins to Organize Underneath the Sink

-To maximize the space under the sink, find some clear plastic bins in varying sizes to organize products into groupings.
-Label each bin with categories like skincare, hair care, dental care, etc. If you don't have shelves under your sink, find bins that are stackable or purchase a unit with drawers.Continue to 11 of 21 below.
+To maximize the space under the sink, acquire some clear plastic storage bins in varying sizes to organize products into categories.
+Label each bin with categories, such as skin care, hair care, dental care, and more.
+If you don't have shelves under your sink, find bins that are stackable or purchase a unit with drawers.
+Make sure everyone using the bins adheres to their labeled purposes to maintain organization.Continue to 10 of 18 below.